zacscodingclub/props-props-props-props-props-props-v-000/README.md

 So what can we do to minimize state?
 Well, let's think.
 Our two components are both lists; they aren't really all that different.
-What if we just conceive of our two components as one simple "presentational" or "dumb" component called `FruitList`?
+What if we just think of our two components as one simple "presentational" or "dumb" component called `FruitList`?
 This component will just know how to render a list of fruits.
 And where will it get this list?
 That's right...it will receive the list as a `prop`.
 So our new `FruitList` component can even be implemented as a stateless